 Learn More About Guatemala

 There is no question that the more you learn about Guatemala, its language and people -- the more you will enjoy your trip.
 We recommend you take a Spanish language course -- even if just to learn a few basic words.
-In addition, here's a list of books and web sites that should be helpful.
+In addition, here's a list of books - yes those old fashioned paper things you hold in your hand and read - and some web links below that may be helpful.

-I, Rigoberto Menchu by Rigoberto Menchu.
+I, Rigoberto Menchu"> by Rigoberto Menchu.
 She won 1992 Nobel Peace Prize for this book.
 Hard reading, but definitely worthwhile.
+Many controvercies regarding the book and she is more popular outside of Guatemala than by her countrymen, but still a classic

-Granddaughters of Corn by Marilyn Anderson - recommended by Karen Searle, one of our instructors.
+Granddaughters of Corn by Marilyn Anderson - recommended by Karen Searle, our weaving tour leader.

 Guatemalan Textiles Today by Marilyn Anderson - recommended by Karen Searle.